Postgraduate Diploma in Wildlife Conservation (Recanati-Kaplan)

 - Living expenses for the duration of the course

-Please visit the WildCRU website for further details regarding the financial support available through the Recanati-Kaplan WildCRU Scholarships.
+Please visit the WildCRU website for further details regarding the available scholarships.

 Course fees and how to apply